 Since the 1980s, the police have often used pepper spray to subdue violent or uncooperative behavior.

 When pepper spray hits the face, it temporarily blinds the subject.
 This makes it easier for police officers to remove suspects from the scene and arrest them.

 During the Occupy protests in 2011, the media began to scrutinize the use of pepper spray by police.
 Videos emerged showing police officers repeatedly spraying peaceful protestors for prolonged periods, although guidelines state that the spray should be used for no more than one second on any person.

 The deployment of pepper spray by law enforcement officers can be controversial for other reasons.

-A 2016 study by Harvard University researchers, for instance, found that black Americans are 25 percent more likely than white Americans to be pepper sprayed by police.
+A 2016 study by Harvard University researchers, for instance, found that, in the U.S., police are 25 percent more likely to pepper-spray African-American people than white people.

-Pepper spray is known as a "nonlethal weapon," a weapon that cannot kill.
+Pepper spray is known as a "nonlethal weapon," or a weapon that cannot kill people.